“I need to go get my prescription filled, so I'll be back in a while.”

 You had a pain in your shoulder.
 The doctor prescribed pain killers for you.
 You told your roommate about this, but now you need to go to a pharmacy to get your medicine.
-You say:
+You tell your roommate this.

 I need to go get my prescription filled, so I'll be back in a while.